 Two aspects of this tragedy deserve further attention even though I do not cover them here.
 The first is the use of propaganda for ideological aims, since the event occurred a week before Hitler’s birthday and four months before the Summer Olympics in Berlin.
 This explains the Nazis’ reluctance to ascribe blame to anyone or anything beyond force majeure.
 The second, esoteric but fascinating, concerns the Nazi obsession with the cult of the dead.
 In fact, the Engländerdenkmal contains runes that high-level figures like Himmler used to perpetuate Nazi ideology.

 But I’d like to focus on Kenneth Keast, the 27-year-old leader of the group, and the lessons to be learned from his failures in leadership, which really have to do with one quality: humility.
-It may not be fair to pass judgment on a young man in a leadership position given the unknowns involved and the political situation at that time, but the story serves as an example of the importance of individual virtue and self knowledge.
+I do not presume to pass judgment on a young man in a leadership position given the unknowns involved and the political situation at that time, but the story serves as an example of the importance of individual virtue and self knowledge.
 In other words, leaders must lead themselves before they can lead anyone else.
 That includes a troop of young teenage hikers.

 According to various accounts, the group followed an Exodus-like route that had them backtracking and meandering through the forest.
 Along the way, Keast stopped at an inn for directions and was warned that the signposts would be covered with snow.
 He met two woodcutters on their way home who advised him to turn back.
 Then he met a postman who warned him against going up the mountain.
 The postman even offered to lead the group back to a miners’ hostel where there would be warm beds and food.
 To each of these Keast said no and resolved to push on to the safety of Hofsgrund, not realizing that the summit stood in the way.